This statement can read a plist (property list) file (XML or binary) into a container and can also write any container as a plist file.

 When writing a plist file, you can specify that your want to write an XLM or binary file.

 Yate containers are intended to be mappings to JSON data.
 However, Mac plist files can contain the additional data types of dates and data which cannot be represented as such in JSON.
 When reading a plist file with this statement, dates and data types are retained.
 However you cannot create them with container statements.
 You can enumerate them, extract a description of their values and delete them.
 When converting a container to JSON text, these data types are converted to Strings.
-It is not a good idea to use these statements to edit and change an application's preference plist file.
+It is not a good idea to use these statements to edit and change an application's settings plist file.